Email is a force to be reckoned with for your business. A well-coordinated email campaign can quickly build momentum for your product or service.

 The ultimate goal of your sales email is to lead a customer to make a purchase or lead a client to reach out to you through a properly-placed call to action.
 But why should that individual reach back out to you?
 Better yet, why should they purchase your product?

 Outlining the benefits in your email is a great place to start, and placing a benefit in your subject line starts the conversation on a positive note.
-In just a few words, you’ll show your recipient what working with you or purchasing from you will get them.
+In just a few words, you’ll show your recipient what they will get from working with you or purchasing from you.

 Subject Line #6: Did you find what you were looking for?